cyrilsx/site/content/english/post/emotion_within_relashionship.md

 Today, I was feeling to give up tech subjects and goes with some notes I did about emotional intelligence.
 As you guessed from the title, we are going to talk about relationship between men and woman.
 Sometime, it feels that your relationship is getting harder and harder.
-You and you partner are incapable to speak to each other.
+You and you partner are incapable of speaking to each other.
 It looks like a never ending loop.

-Today's topic is very much linked with the book of _Daniel Goleman_.
+Today's content is very much linked with the [book](#Reference) of _Daniel Goleman_.

-Maybe to understand what is happening right now, we should go back to the childhood and how we are educated.
+First, we should go back to the childhood and how we are educated.
+Then we are going to talk about the relationship between men and woman.
+Finally, we will explore the solution.

 # Education